elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 ---

-### What pattern category does the Bridge pattern fall under?
+### The Bridge pattern belongs to which design pattern family?

 <details>
   <summary>